- Overview Renaissance Painting

 ### How to interpret Renaissance allegories in modern decoration?

-Renaissance allegories integrate naturally into contemporary interiors by creating points of intellectual contemplation that enrich daily decorative experience.
+Renaissance allegories integrate naturally into contemporary interiors by creating points of intellectual contemplation that enrich the daily decorative experience.
 Each symbol becomes an element of reflection that enhances the inhabited space.

 Renaissance Technical Mastery: Pictorial Revolution in Large Wall Format